-Ever wished there was something more you could do for your loved one caught in the angry drama of drug addiction?
-Anonymous tips to the DEA are a good place to start.
+Have you ever wished there was something more you could do for a loved one who is caught in a cycle of drug addiction?
+Could making an anonymous tip to the DEA help?

-Since 2004, the U.S. Drug Enforcement Administration has been operating an international, toll-free hotline for reporting illegal sale, distribution, and abuse of prescription drugs such as OxyContin, Percocet, and Vicodin.
+Since 2004, the U.S. Drug Enforcement Administration has been operating an international, toll-free hotline for callers to report the illegal sale, distribution, and abuse of prescription drugs such as OxyContin, Percocet, and Vicodin.
 Whether it is neighborhood drug sales or an online site that is distributing drugs illegally, you can help break the cycle of addiction by making tips to the DEA.

 The Importance of a Hotline for Reporting Prescription Drug Activity

-Whether it happens unknowingly as a result of a doctor’s prescribed narcotic, or from intentional use as a way to “self-medicate” without doctor’s orders, effects of addiction are the same and can lead to the same end no matter where or how it first started out.
+Whether substance use begins as a result of a doctor’s prescribed narcotic, or from intentional use as a way to “self-medicate” without doctor’s orders, effects of substance dependence and addiction are the same and can lead to the same end no matter where or how it first started out.

 The Risks of Continued Prescription Drug Addiction